ha0ye/notes/weekly-goals_2022-06-13.md

 - [ ] scaffold coordination of project and distribute
 - [ ] meeting agenda
 - [ ]

+### Team Infrastructure Roles paper for "Consequences of the Scientific Reform Movement"
+- [x] signup for paper sections
+- [x] pre-work scheduling and forms
+- [ ] co-working session on Friday June 18

 ### Library HiPerGator/ResVault Sponsored Use Program
 - [ ] review program description